 Once the herbicide treatment period or excavation works have reached completion, your property will enter a monitoring period.
 During this time, our team will regularly visit your property to ensure no regrowth occurs.

-As soon as Japanese Knotweed work begins, we supply our 10-Year Insurance Backed Guarantee documentation.
+As soon as Japanese knotweed work begins, we supply our 10-Year Insurance Backed Guarantee documentation.
 This includes a 10-year company guarantee certificate and also a 10-year insurance policy to back our guarantee.
 This guarantee will cover your property against the regrowth after remediation.
+This means that in the highly unlikely event you encounter regrowth, simply need t contact our team.
 The insurance element will only come into effect should the contractor cease trading.
-This means that in the highly unlikely event you encounter regrowth, simply give us a call.

 Looking for professional Japanese Knotweed treatment?